 Many publishers like Little Things, were known for sharing social media friendly lifestyle content.
 But, because algorithm changes meant fewer eyeballs on their page and less money in their pocket, they had to shut down.
 This means people have had to change the way they find and consume content.
 In September 2017, nearly half of U.S. users were relying on their Facebook to give them their news – and because of algorithm changes, they will get less of it.
 As a result, we can expect (and use to our advantage) people turning to content aggregators such as Apple News, Flipboard, and Quartz, to fill in any gaps Facebook leaves wide open.

 Start building and experimenting with a presence on Flipboard and similar platforms.
 Unlike Facebook that’s made on social graphs that focus on relationships, Flipboard is built on interest graphs, based on shared interests.
 You can share a mix of content that originates with you, as well as content curated from other sources, as long as all the content serves your audience.
 It’s free, and it gives you another way to reach your customers.

 Influencer marketing is far from a new trend.
 If you’re going to have to spend money to reach more people on Facebook anyway, it doesn’t mean you have to go straight to Facebook Ads to do it.
 The majority of customers don’t trust ads anyway, so that’s why businesses have turned to influencers, like celebrities, to share their message.
-But, the change in News feed algorithm is even limiting celebrity reach.
+But, the change in the Newsfeed algorithm is even limiting celebrity reach.
 That’s why you can benefit from reaching out to smaller micro influencers in your niche.
 They do, after all, already have an audience of people who trust them, and that’s the audience you want, too.

 Protect Yourself from Ad Fraud